OTAKUWeBer/AutoChessBot/README.md

 🛠 **New Features:**
   - **ESC to go back and choose color again**

+## ⚠️ Known Issue
+- When the board state is unclear or half of the pieces have crossed the midline, Chessify may provide an inaccurate FEN.
+This can lead to incorrect move suggestions or unexpected behavior.
+- This issue is due to the limitations of the image recognition model used by Chessify.
+- ⚠️ **I plan to address this in a future update.**

 ## Prerequisites
 Ensure you have the following installed: